Objects for Everyday Resilience

 The intersection of material things and our ‘everyday’ resilience

-In this project, we are studying the relationships between material resources and people in conditions of adversity.
-In particular, we are focussing on the things that have supported the mental and physical health of different sections of the community during the pandemic.
-We hope to enhance and extend emerging understandings of multisystemic resilience (Ungar 2020), and to support recovery from the COVID-19 pandemic.
+In this project, we studied the relationships between material resources and people in conditions of adversity.
+In particular, we focused on the things that supported the mental and physical health of different sections of the community during the pandemic.
+We hoped to enhance and extend emerging understandings of multisystemic resilience (Ungar 2020), and to support recovery from the COVID-19 pandemic.

 Old and new ways of coping under COVID-19